This article helps you:

 If desired, adjust the experiment’s confidence level.
 The default is 95%.
 You can also choose between a sequential test and a T-test.

-Lowering your experiment’s confidence level will make it more likely that your experiment achieves statistical significance, but the trade-off is that doing so increases the likelihood of a false positive.
+Lowering your experiment’s confidence level makes it more likely that your experiment achieves statistical significance, but the trade-off is that doing so increases the likelihood of a false positive.

 Your preferred notification settings allow you to receive experiment updates by email or Slack.